Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Minimal spanning acycles

-\begin{theorem} Let $\K$ be a weighted simplicial complex with $\beta_{d-1}(\K) = 0$ and let $M$ be the output of the simplicial Kruskal's algorithm.
-Then, $M$ is a minimal spanning acycle. \end{theorem}

-\begin{proof} We shall assume that the weight function $w$ is injective.
+\begin{lemma} Let $\K$ be a weighted simplicial complex with $\beta_{d-1}(\K) = 0$ and let $M$ be the output of the simplicial Kruskal's algorithm.
+Then, $M$ is a minimal spanning acycle. \end{lemma} \remove{In the case when weights of $\F^d$ are distinct, the Kruskal's algorithm generates the unique minimal spanning acycle but in other cases, it will generate a minimal spanning acycle depending on the tie-break rule used (see Remark \ref{rem:uniqueness}).} \begin{proof} We shall assume that the weight function $w$ is injective.
 For the general case, similar arguments can be carried out by using Remarks \ref{rem:uniqueness} and \ref{rem:uniqueness_msa}.
 From Lemmas \ref{lem:existence} and \ref{lem:uniqueness}, it follows that there is a unique minimal spanning acycle which we denote by $M_1.$

 We now show that $M$ is a spanning acycle.
 Clearly, $\beta_{d}(\K^{d-1}) = 0$ and by our algorithm and Lemma \ref{lem:delfinado}, it remains the same at every stage of the algorithm and so $\beta_{d}(\K^{d-1} \cup M) = 0$, proving that $M$ is an acycle.
 Clearly, each face in $\F^d \setminus M$ is positive with respect to $\K^{d-1} \cup M$.
 Hence, $M$ is spanning as using Lemma \ref{lem:+ve_faces} we have that